 July 14 has become as important a day in France as July 4 is in the United States.
 The national holiday is celebrated by huge crowds with parades, parties, and a spectacular fireworks show from the Eiffel Tower.
 Today France is the sixth largest economy on earth and a leader in the 28-member European Union.
 People around the world still admire the French revolutionary ideals of liberty, equality, and fraternity.

-Today also marks the one year anniversary of my retirement from full-time classroom teaching and the inauguration of Mr. Finney’s History Tutoring here in San Diego.
+Today also marks the one year anniversary of my retirement from full-time classroom teaching and the inauguration of Mr. Finney’s History Blog here in San Diego.
 I hope you find my blog entries and postings on Instagram helpful as you strive for success in learning.

 Raise a glass today to the heroes of 1789 and the birth of modern Europe’s first republic.
 Vive la France!